 The second step is forecasting your future needs.
 This requires you to look at upcoming projects and predict the types of skills and the number of workers you’ll need.

 Finally, it’s all about strategy development.
-This involves coming up with a plan to address the gaps identified in the analysis.
-This might involve hiring new staff, training current staff, or even adjusting your business strategy.
+This involves developing a plan to address the gaps identified in the analysis.
+This might involve hiring new staff, training current staff, or adjusting your business strategy.

 These primary components provide the groundwork for effective workforce planning.
-Armed with this understanding, let’s dive into the best practices to help you optimize this process for your specialty trades team.
+With this understanding, let’s dive into the best practices to help you optimize this process for your specialty trades team.

 Challenges in workforce planning for specialty trades

-Despite the best efforts, workforce planning in specialty trades isn’t without its obstacles.
+Despite the best efforts, specialty trades’ workforce planning isn’t without obstacles.
 Recognizing these challenges is the first step in overcoming them.

 Firstly, the unique nature of each project in the specialty trades makes it hard to create a one-size-fits-all approach to workforce planning.
-The skills, experience, and number of workers needed can vary from project to project, requiring constant adjustments to your workforce plan.
+The skills, experience, and number of workers needed can vary from project to project, requiring constant adjustment of your workforce plan.

-Secondly, the scarcity of skilled workers in many specialty trades can make it difficult to fill gaps in your workforce.
+Secondly, the scarcity of skilled workers in many specialty trades can make filling gaps in your workforce difficult.
 This makes effective recruitment and retention strategies vital.

 Finally, the fast pace and unpredictability of the construction industry can pose a challenge to workforce planning.
 Market fluctuations, changes in project timelines, and unforeseen events can all disrupt your workforce plan.

-By using the best practices we’ve outlined, you can better navigate these challenges and create a more resilient workforce plan.
+You can better navigate these challenges and create a more resilient workforce plan using our outlined best practices.

 Use your workforce data to create a competitive advantage